marceline-cramer/saturn-v/site/content/blog/is-saturn-v-ai.md

 giscus = true
 +++

-Short answer: yes—but not in the way you expect.
+Short answer: yes — but not in the way you may expect.

 # Generative and Symbolic